 We are working with Littleton partners, organizations, and community members to envision a community-wide strategy to enhance outdoor, nature-based play opportunities for kids and families of all ages.

-Our Early Childhood Health Outdoors (ECHO) team received a planning grant to convene Littleton partners and identify opportunities for a potential community-wide strategy to enhance outdoor, nature-based play opportunities for kids and families.
-Overall, our goal is to help provide a forum, resources, and convene community discussions around connecting kids to nature.
+Our Early Childhood Health Outdoors (ECHO) team received a planning grant to convene Littleton partners and identify opportunities to improve access to natural outdoor play spaces for children and families.

-Littleton residents, we're looking for input on how to make nature more accessible to kids, families, and educators.
+We also continue to welcome your input on how to make nature more accessible to kids, families, and educators.
 Please consider taking our surveys below!